algorithmica-org/algorithmica/content/english/hpc/data-structures/b-tree.md

         n_tree += B;

         for (int h = H - 2; h >= 0; h--) {
-            // for each parent node we repeat this process
-            // until we reach the root of determine that the node is not split k = sk[h], i = si[h];
+            // ascend and repeat until we reach the root or find a the node is not split k = sk[h], i = si[h];

             filled = (tree[k + B - 3] != INT_MAX);

-            // the node already has a correct key (right one)
+            // the node already has a correct key (the right one)
-            //                  and a correct pointer (left one) insert(tree + k,     i,     v);
+            //                  and a correct pointer (the left one) insert(tree + k,     i,     v);
             insert(tree + k + B, i + 1, p);